 Monday’s recall affects the following makes and models:

 - 1997-2005 Chevrolet Malibu

 - 1998-2002 Oldsmobile Intrigue

 - 1999-2004 Oldsmobile Alero

 A separate recall for the same problem affects the following makes and models:

 Thomas J. Henry is representing more than 1,000 GM recall victims across the United States and has been investigating injuries and deaths linked to the recall since day one.
-The firm launched a nationwide media investigation into the recall in April, which brought forth thousands of affected individuals who had information critical to the investigation – information that the firm has handed over to federal agencies also investigating GM’s sluggish response the recall.
+The firm launched a nationwide media investigation into the recall in April, which brought forth thousands of affected individuals who had information critical to the investigation – information that the firm has handed over to federal agencies also investigating GM’s sluggish response to the Chevy Impala ignition switch recall.
 As more and more individuals have flocked to Thomas J. Henry for representation, the firm has continued to push GM for a victim settlement fund.
-The firm has had several talks with GM’s victim compensation expert Ken Feinberg regarding appropriate victim compensation for the thousands affected by a fatal design flaw in ignition switches which left numerous dead and countless others seriously injured.
+The firm’s attorneys have had several talks with GM’s victim compensation expert Ken Feinberg regarding appropriate victim compensation for the thousands affected by a fatal design flaw in ignition switches which left numerous dead and countless others seriously injured.